Full-Stack AI Engineer

-I really enjoy creating websites with rich UI components, including:
+I still really enjoy creating websites with rich UI components, including:

 • Web applications,